How NBA Players' Advice Spurred Store Manager to Resurrect Pro Hoops Career

 Session found work in his grown-up life, becoming a manager at a cellphone store.
 But his love of the game drew him back to the gym.
 He played the best of the city in pickup games and then found himself in the Drew League.
 After working his day job, he would routinely take it to guys who played the game for a living.
 Session admitted he never thought about playing professionally even though the many pros at the Drew said he could.

-Rapper The Game, a good friend, finally persuaded him to give the pro game a try.
+The Game, the rapper who's a good friend, finally persuaded him to give the pro game a try.

 "Last year was crazy," Session said.
 "I had Metta World Peace tell me give it a shot.
 I had Jamal Crawford tell me.
 I had James Harden tell me.
 I've had a few NBA players tell me just go play.